pingcap/gdocwiki/README.md

   - [x] List all tags
   - [x] Set tags
   - [ ] Rename a tag
-- [ ] Cache
+- [ ] Performance
+  - [x] Optimistic render of doc for faster first load
   - [x] Utilize cache to load folder content
-  - [ ] Cache preview when file is not modified
   - [ ] Update file and folder cache in background when accessing a folder or file
   - [ ] Watch changes from cached entities
-  - [ ] Improve first screen load performance
 - [x] Search
   - [x] Full text
   - [x] File name